heattard/geo-python/source/index.rst

 .. admonition:: Step by step instructions with cloud computing!

-    The materials are presented in a way that you can follow them step by step exactly as they are written, as long as you use the cloud computing resources that we provide for you (namely JupyterLab Notebooks using Binder or CSC Cloud computing resources).
+    The materials are presented in a way that you can follow them step by step exactly as they are written, as long as you use the computing resources that we provide for you (namely JupyterLab Notebooks using Binder or CSC Cloud computing resources).
     If you would like, you can find :doc:`more information about our cloud computing environment <lessons/L1/course-environment-components>`.
     For those planning to work on the course materials on your own computer, please note that you will **need to adjust the file paths to the data** accordingly.